 Fukuyoshi is not very sociable with people but loves animals and gets along fine with them.
 He is really dedicated to his work as a zoo veterinarian and goes around checking on the animals.
 This part is very fictitious because a regular person should not go into a big cat’s cage.

 Fukuyoshi teaches Shiro, the owl, the basics of living in a human world.
 Shiro is very friendly and is keen on learning new things.
 He can also talk to other animals and helps Fukyoshi out when various animals need assistance or special care.
 Even in human form, what’s cute about Shiro is that his instincts as an owl have not gone away and he shows affectionate touching and grooming even with Fukuyoshi.
 One day Shiro returns all covered in sand and Fukyoshi helps him take a shower for the first time.
 Seeing him naked certain thoughts go through Fukuyoshi’s head.
 A representative from the support centre for these animal-humans then comes to visit to explain what their organization does.
 And after a certain incident Fukuyoshi feels that Shiro should go see a bigger world, outside the zoo, and decides to send him off to the support centre.
-Unlike Fukuyoshi, Shiro communicates well with others and with out hesitation, asks other animals when he wants to know something.
+Unlike Fukuyoshi, Shiro communicates well with others and without hesitation, asks other animals when he wants to know something.
 I am also glad in the end that Shiro gets to meets the girl he rescued and was worried about.

-The second story Ore no Kawaii Hatsujou Neko (My Cute Cat in Heat) is two episodes long and is about another zoo worker Mako, and a cat-human Miya.
+The second story Ore no Kawaii Hatsujou Neko (which translates as My Cute Cat in Heat) is two episodes long and is about another zoo worker Mako, and a cat-human Miya.
 Miya is a stray black cat that roamed around the zoo area before he took human form.
 He achieved this because he wanted to talk to and get to know Mako.
 Like Shiro, his cat habits still exist, like licking Mako’s face.
 He can also talk to the other animals, and gets jealous of other animals when Mako is tending to them.
 Miya and Mako live together and get along fine.
 Then one day, mating season comes along and things happen between the two.